Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Pericarditis: Your pericardium’s two layers get thicker and brush against each other and your heart muscle.
+• Pericarditis: This affects the sac (pericardium) around the outside of your heart.
+When inflamed, your pericardium’s two layers get thicker.
+They also brush against each other and your heart muscle.

 Advertisement